genevate/style_guides/programming/languages/ruby/ruby.md

 ## Arguments

-- Use _ to ignore an argument or multiple arguments.
+- Use `_` as a prefix to ignore an argument or multiple arguments.
 Example:

-        a = [%w(Mr. Billy Bob Simpson), %w(Mrs. Sally Jane Ruffy)] a.map { |_, first, _, last| [first, last] } # =>  [["Billy", "Simpson"], ["Sally", "Ruffy"]]
+        a = [%w(Mr. Billy Bob Simpson), %w(Mrs. Sally Jane Ruffy)] a.map { |_prefix, first, _middle, last| [first, last] }
+        # [["Billy", "Simpson"], ["Sally", "Ruffy"]]
-- When using ambiguous arguments, that don't clearly express their intent, define a local variable instead.
+- When using ambiguous arguments that don't express their intent, define a local variable instead.
   Example:

         include_super = false
         String.instance_methods include_super

-- Use `key:,` to enforce a keyword argument:
+- Use a missing value for a keyword argument to force a value to be specified (i.e. `first_name` is required in this example):

         def example first_name:, last_name: "Grant"
           puts [first_name, last_name].compact - ' '
         end

         example last_name: "Smith" # => ArgumentError: missing keyword: first_name
-- Use keyword arguments instead of option hashes so that an ArgumentError is thrown for unknown
+- Use keyword arguments instead of option hashes to allow the code to be self-describing and for an ArgumentError to be thrown for unknown keywords:
-  keywords:

         def say name, prefix: "Hello"
           puts "#{prefix} #{name}"
         end

         example "Bob", bogus: "Foo" # => ArgumentError: unknown keyword: bogus
 - Use a default method for arguments that require a default object/value.
-This allows the current object to be easily extended with a custom object/value and makes it possible to easily inspect/experiment with the default method (because it is a public class method).
+This allows the method to be extended (i.e. dependency injection).
 Example:

         class Example
           def self.default_configuration